 Sew the white and red piece together to have a white and red strip.

-On the top of the white side, with a needle and thread, gather all along the edge.
+On the edge of the white side, with a needle and thread, gather all along the side.
 It is best if you use a heavy coat thread and double it up.

 Pull the gather together and knot it off.